zebrium/zebrium-kubernetes-demo/README.md

 1. Kubectl installed locally: https://kubernetes.io/docs/tasks/tools/install-kubectl/
 1. Helm installed locally: https://helm.sh/docs/intro/install/

+**_IMPORTANT: Before running the Chaos Experiments you will also need to adjust the Refactory Period in your Advanced Account Settings to 10 minutes.
+This is because the experiments run close together in succession which is not how real world incidents occur and stops multiple experiments being grouped into one incident in Zebrium.
+You can adjust it at [https://portal03.zebrium.com/Settings/advanced](https://portal03.zebrium.com/Settings/advanced)._**

 ## Usage

 To see full command line options use the `-h` flag: